Directional Scattering-Induced Optical Forces on a Mie Particle near a Metal Interface: RESULTS AND DISCUSSION

 In the following, we assume that the particle is excited by a plane wave, and the incident field includes the incident plane wave and the wave reflected from the interface.
 For dipoles located near a planar interface, the scattered fields are expressed through the dyadic Green's functions:

 Here $\omega$ is the angular frequency of the incident electromagnetic field.
 The wavenumber of the incident wave is denoted by $k = \omega/c$, where $c$ is the speed of light in a vacuum.
 The constants $\varepsilon_0$ and $\mu_0$ represent the vacuum permittivity and permeability.
 The tensors $\tens{G}_{\rm E}(\vb{r},\vb{r}_0)$ and $\tens{G}_{\rm H}(\vb{r},\vb{r}_0)$ are the electric and magnetic dyadic Green’s functions of the system, accounting for the presence of the planar interface and describing the field response at \(\vb{r}\) due to a source dipole located at \(\vb{r}_0\).
 The spectral representation of the Green’s tensor for a layered structure involves integration over the in-plane wavevector $k_\rho$~\cite{Novotny_Hecht_2012}.
-The integral naturally separates into two physically distinct domains: the propagating sector $k_\rho<k$, which contributes to radiation into the upper half-space, and the evanescent sector $k_\rho>k$, which corresponds to the excitation of SPPs.
-Thus, the Green's function can be decomposed into $\tens{G}^{\rm E(H)}(\vb{r},\vb{r}_0)=\tens{G}^{\rm E(H)}_{\text{free-space}}(\vb{r},\vb{r}_0)+\tens{G}^{\rm E(H)}_{\text{evan}}(\vb{r},\vb{r}_0)$ \cite{Petrov2016, Kostina2019, Kostina2021}.
+The integral naturally separates into two physically distinct domains: the propagating sector $k_\rho<k$, which contributes to radiation into the upper half-space, and the evanescent sector $k_\rho>k$, which corresponds to the excitation of SPPs ~\cite{Petrov2016, Kostina2019, Kostina2021}.
+For the radiation patterns, the scattered field is evaluated at observation points $\vb{r}\neq\vb{r}_0$, where it also contains the direct dipole radiation described by the vacuum dyadic Green's function $\tens{G}_0$.
+Grouping $\tens{G}_0$ with $\tens{G}^{\rm E(H)}_{\text{prop}}$ we decompose the total Green's function as

 This separation allows us to decompose the scattered field into two channels, i.e. free-space and evanescent (SPP) channels,

 and correspondingly split the time-averaged Poynting vector as

 where

 The geometry of the excitation is shown in Figure~\ref{fig:figure2}(a) where circularly (elliptically) polarized plane wave of wavelength $\lambda$ incidents on a nanoparticle placed on top of the air-gold interface at the angle $\theta_{\text{inc}}$.
 The polarization state is described by two angles $\psi$ and $\chi$ that parametrize the polarization ellipse as follows: angle $0\leq \psi \leq \pi$ defines the rotation of the major axis of the polarization ellipse, whereas angle $-\pi/4 \leq \chi \leq \pi/4$ specifies the ratio between the semi-axes of the polarization ellipse.
 For instance, right circular polarization (RCP) is defined at $\psi=0$, $\chi=\pi/4$, while left circular polarization (LCP) is defined by $\psi=0$, $\chi=-\pi/4$.